 My workplace expects us to get several vaccines regularly.
 But I'm pregnant

-and scared of what the vaccines might do to my baby.
-Should I be concerned? – Emma
+and worried these might not be safe for my baby.
+Should I be concerned? –

-It's best to be vaccinated before pregnancy when possible, but some immunizations
+It's best to get vaccines before pregnancy when possible, but some can be given

-protect a mother and her baby from getting the flu in the baby's first year of life.
+and her baby from the flu in the baby's first year of life.

-also comes in a nasal spray, but it contains a live form of the virus and isn't safe
+affect the fetus.
+The nasal spray contains a live weakened form of the virus

-The Tdap vaccine (against tetanus, diphtheria, and pertussis) is now recommended
+The Tdap vaccine (against tetanus, diphtheria, and pertussis) is recommended

+for

-for all pregnant women in the second half of each pregnancy, no matter if
+all pregnant women in the second half of each pregnancy, no matter if

+they've

-they've gotten it before or when it was last given.
+gotten it before or when they last got it.
 This is due to a rise in whooping

-cough infections, which can be fatal in newborns who have not yet had their routine
+cough infections, which can be fatal in newborns who haven't yet had their routine